CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.140: 07/23/2008

-Bug fixes:
+Bug fixes

   - Desktop: Working on the command line mechanism

 ### 3.139: 07/16/2008

-Bug fixes:
+Bug fixes

   - Desktop: Upload on application start should be asynchronous

 ### 3.138: 07/16/2008

-New features:
+New features

   - Desktop: Upload sightings to FTP site on Sync
   - Client: Turn of send via FTP

 ### 3.137: 07/14/2008

-New features:
+New features

   - Desktop: Ability to control CyberTracker from the command line
   - Desktop: Download sightings from FTP site

-Bug fixes:
+Bug fixes

   - Desktop: FTP settings should be on Database Properties dialog
   - Desktop: Passwords should be represented with the password character